Official MUSA MN Kickball Rules

 - Runners may advance upon first touch of a fly ball by the defense regardless of outcome as a catch or not.
 If a runner leaves before that first touch and the ball is caught, the base‐runner will be called out if the fielder returns the ball back to the base the runner left from or tags said runner with the ball before the runner can return to the base.

 - Balls thrown at the base‐runner must not be above the shoulders.
 Any head shot incurred while the runner is in an upright running position results in advancement to the base they were running to.
 Any intentional hitting of the ball with the head by a runner will result in an out.
 A head shot results in a dead‐ball, meaning runners may no longer advance unless more than half way to the next base which they are then awarded.

 - If a ball hits the kicker or base runner in fair territory after being struck, said person shall be called out.
 Intentionally kicking or striking the ball away in order to gain an advantage to other base runners shall result in a dead ball.

 - If a ball hits the kicker in foul territory immediately after being kicked and before it is touched by a fielder the play is blown dead and a strike is given to the kicker.

 - Pinch runners are allowed for injured players only.
 Injured players must reach a base before a pinch runner is awarded.
 Pinch runners may only enter the game between plays, never during.
 The runner will be the last out of the same sex.

-- Runs crossing the home plate before a third out made on a force out do not count.
+- Runs crossing the home plate before a third out made by touching the base do not count.
 Runs that cross the home plate before a tag out or a ball thrown at a runner for an out do count, however.

 - Each team may have base coaches at first and third bases.

-- Seeding for the tournament is based on highest point total.
+- Seeding for the tournament is based on win percentage.
 Tie breakers are as follows: head to head, runs against, runs scored, coin toss.